Start Your VA Home Loan

 Once you've finished with loan preapproval, getting under contract and completing the inspection and appraisal, you're just steps away from crossing the threshold of your own home.

 That’s why it’s incredibly important to avoid any roadblocks at this stage.
-All buyers are subject to a final financial review by a lender’s underwriting team.
+All buyers are subject to a final financial review by a lender’s underwriting team, and it's usually best to avoid any surprises.

 Let’s look at this through a lender’s eyes.
 A lot can change between preapproval and your closing date.
 Income can take a nosedive.
 Spouses can file for divorce.
 Potential borrowers can take on a mountain of new debt.